heavyk/new-setup/conter-place.md

 ality....
 I am pure desire.
 I love veryony to be doing theirr best however they is. the lavk the capactity to still have fun evern when everything is going to hell. it's fine, cause they're just othmer planets in my galaxy. they all see each other, relationally....
+I am pure desiree.
+I love everything just how it is... good job I say, they're all getting what is..